Ignition troubleshooting for 2 stroke paramotor engines

 This test will make a harmless pinhole in the wire and will not cause a problem.
 Stick a sharp pin or needle into the secondary wire about 3" from the coil and measure the resistance from the pin or needle to the engine ground e.g. one of the aluminum cooling fins on the cylinder.
 It should be about 10K Ohms (the resistance of a good coil PLUS the resistance of 3" of secondary wire in the typical IDM ignition coil.
 Other engines may vary but not more than 10-20%.
 If you do not see any resistance at first, withdraw the needle and stick it in again closer to the coil.
 If it is less than 10% of 10K Ohms (or open/infinite) in an IDM coil, the entire coil assembly must be replaced.
 Other engines should have a coil resistance value close to this.

-Remember that an engine may start and run if the coil is bad but not under or near full throttle.
+Remember that an engine may start and run if the coil is bad but not at, or near, full throttle.

 If the secondary wire is open (no resistance to ground), the coil is probably OK.
 If this is the case, you can replace the wire rather than go to the trouble and expense of replacing the entire coil assembly.
 If the coil must be replaced, to the this page.
 An internal break in the secondary wire will cause missing and a drop in engine output at high engine loading.
-It becomes more acute as the engine heats up and internal pressures increase.
-When the break gets sufficiently wide through burning of the ends, the spark cannot jump the gap in the wire, the engine will not start, and the coil may be damaged from internal overvoltage.
+It becomes more acute as the engine heats up and pressures increase inside the cylinder.
+When the break gets sufficiently wide through burning of the ends, the spark cannot jump the gap in the wire, the engine will not start and the coil may be damaged from internal overvoltage.

 Here is a photo of a bad ignition coil from a recent Top 80.
 The resistance reads 7.7K Ohms from the spark plug boot to the coil ground, less than half of specifications.
 The coil was new but was incorrectly installed so that the tips of the coil contacted the flywheel.
 This quickly destroyed the center post and heated up the coil until the internal wire insulation failed and the coil shorted out to ground.
 The resistance of the carbon-core secondary wire used by Miniplane is 8.5K Ohms ±10%.